lucianop3196/lucianop3196/README.md

 - 🔭 I’m currently working on SPA

-- 🌱 I’m currently learning new backend technologies
+- 🌱 I’m currently learning typescript and studying in depth React Js

 - ⚡ I am a continuous learner